What is it?

 Features and functionality

-Links to areas in the community are nested beneath this item in the architecture, including the homepage and any channels, pages, or spaces present.
+Links to areas in the workplace are nested beneath this item in the architecture, including the homepage and any channels, pages, or spaces present.

 Navigation items are controlled by access permissions, so areas that members don’t have access to do not appear in navigation.

-Supports dropdowns for channels, pages or spaces nested beneath Secondary Navigation items in the community’s architecture.
+Supports dropdowns for channels, pages or spaces nested beneath Secondary Navigation items in the workplace’s architecture.

 Items can be hidden from navigation from their Full Edit screen, or from the Site Manager.